Can You Do Sit-ups while Pregnant?

 Are abdominal exercises safe during early pregnancy?

 Yes, but be sure to check with your doctor first if they are safe for you and your personal situation.
-Once given the all clear, most modified abdominal exercises are safe in early pregnancy.

-What happens to your abs during pregnancy?
+What happens to your abs when pregnant?

-During your first trimester of pregnancy, you may notice that there is an accentuated ridge that runs from the bottom of the breast bone down the middle of the belly.
+During your first trimester of pregnancy, you may notice that there is an accentuated ridge that runs from the bottom of the breastbone down the middle of the belly.

 This is known as diastasis recti.